odino/odino.github.com/source/series/wasec.markdown

 	</li>
 	</br>
 	<p>
-		If you've enjoyed the content of this article, considering buying the complete ebook on either the <a href="https://www.amazon.com/WASEC-Application-Everything-developer-application-ebook/dp/B081Z7SD48">Kindle store</a> or <a href="https://leanpub.com/wasec">Leanpub</a>.
+		If you've enjoyed the content of this article, consider buying the complete ebook on either the <a href="https://www.amazon.com/WASEC-Application-Everything-developer-application-ebook/dp/B081Z7SD48">Kindle store</a> or <a href="https://leanpub.com/wasec">Leanpub</a>.
 	</p>
 </ol>